 Mulcahy died of a ruptured aorta, the large valve that connects to the heart, Paul Schmidt, the chief deputy coroner in Nevada County, said Tuesday.
 He said based on the trauma from the fall, the organ likely ruptured on impact, a common injury for drivers who hit the steering wheel during car crashes.

 Her husband of 21 years, Brian, said her family's house at Northstar had burned down, so the insurance company had given Cindy, her friends and her youngest son a room at the Ritz-Carlton.
 The day of the accident was the last run on the slopes before they were set to head back to Willow Glen.
-Minutes
+Minutes before she took off down the mountain, she was smiling and posing for pictures.

 "She was enjoying it so much," said Brian Mulcahy, a 55-year-old food broker.
 "She was calling friends of hers that day, and the night before, saying, 'You got to get up here; it's beautiful.' "